All Episodes

 We've got 12 million in the shadows.

-We say the first six million that show up get amnesty.
+We say the first 6 million that show up get amnesty.

-And if they if they if they only give amnesty to five or six million and it leaves the six million without amnesty, you've got a really large bunch of unhappy angry people to which the solution, ah, hell with it.
+And If they only give amnesty to five or six million and it leaves the six million without amnesty, you've got a really large bunch of unhappy, angry people to which the solution, oh, hell with it.

 Let's just grant them all amnesty since they came out of shadows.

-I mean, I I I think the number of people in the country illegally is way more than 11 or 12 million.
+I mean, I think the number of people in the country illegally is way more than 11 or 12 million.

-And they try to tell us that this all emanates here from Simpson Mazzoli, 1986.
+And they're trying to tell us that this all emanates here from Simpson Mazzoli in 1986.

 Children, it's an absolute mess.